DonMVB/aws/AWS_Assoc_SAA_C02.md

 - A common tactic for migrating RDS DBs into Aurora RDs is to create a read replica of a RDS MariaDB/MySQL DB as an Aurora DB.
 Then simply promote the Aurora DB into a production instance and delete the old MariaDB/MySQL DB.
 - Aurora starts w/ 10GB and scales per 10GB all the way to 64 TB via storage autoscaling.
 Aurora's computing power scales up to 32vCPUs and 244GB memory.
 - A benefit of deploying an Aurora database using Multi-Master: when deploying multiple masters for a relational database, it is possible to direct a higher number of write queries to the underlying database because the compute and storage tiers are separate infrastructures (PPT.)
-- Physical replication, called *Aurora Global Database*, uses dedicated infrastructure that leaves your databases entirely available to serve your application, and can replicate to up to five secondary regions with typical latency of under a second.
+- **Aurora Global Database**, uses dedicated infrastructure for data replication (storage based), that leaves your databases entirely available to serve your application, and can replicate to up to five secondary regions with typical latency of under a second.

 ### 1.17.3.
 Aurora Serverless (Updated 11/11/2020)
 - Aurora Serverless is a simple, on-demand, autoscaling configuration which is also fault tollerant for the MySQL/PostgreSQl-compatible editions of Aurora.
 With Aurora Serveress, your instance automatically scales up or down and starts on or off based on your application usage.
 The use cases for this service are infrequent, intermittent, and unpredictable workloads.
 Doesn't function w/ traditional resources - you use the endpoint.